Southern State Community College is accredited by the Higher Learning Commission (HLC)

 Foundational to the Criteria and Core Components is a set of practices shared by institutions of higher education in the United States.
 Unlike Criteria and Core Components, these Assumed Practices are (1) generally matters to be determined as facts, rather than matters requiring professional judgment and (2) unlikely to vary by institutional mission or context.

-The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-The program has been placed on Probationary Accreditation as of September 20, 2013.
+The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).

 - Commission on Accreditation of Allied Health Education Programs